Colombian Football Federation

-The Colombian Football Federation (Federación Colombiana de Fútbol) is the governing body of football in Colombia.
-The organization was founded in 1924, and has been affiliated with FIFA since 1936.
-It is a member of CONMEBOL and in charge of the Colombia national football team and the Colombia women's national football team.
+The Colombian Football Federation (Federación Colombiana de Fútbol; FCF), also known as Colfútbol, is the governing body of football, futsal, and beach soccer in Colombia.
+The organization was founded on 12 October 1924, and has been affiliated with FIFA since 14 August 1936.
+It is a member of CONMEBOL and is in charge of the Colombia national football team, the Colombia women's national football team, and all youth and futsal national selections.